 Did you identify all the errors within the two swimmers’ strokes?

-If you enjoyed this analysis and would like MORE ANALYSES testing your coaching eye–consider joining the Technique Toolbox.
+If you enjoyed this analysis and would like MORE ANALYSES testing your coaching eye–consider joining The Hive.

-The Technique Toolbox is LOADED with tons of stroke technique articles, workouts, analyses, and more!
+The Hive is LOADED with tons of stroke technique articles, workouts, analyses, and more!

 Let’s step up your coaching game today!